microsoft/service-fabric-observer/Documentation/Observers.md

 ## AppObserver
-Observer that monitors CPU usage, Memory use, and Disk space availability for Service Fabric Application services (processes).
-This observer will alert when user-supplied thresholds are reached.
+Observer that monitors CPU usage, Memory use, and Port use for Service Fabric Application services (processes).
+This observer will alert (SF Health event) when user-supplied thresholds are reached.

 ### Input
 JSON config file supplied by user, stored in